 Dr Nikolaos Nikitas

-- Position: Lecturer in Structural Engineering
+- Position: Associate Professor in Structural Dynamics and Engineering

 - Areas of expertise: aerodynamics and aeroelasticity; experimental dynamics and modal analysis; identification analysis; mechanics of structures and materials; earthquake engineering

 - Email: N.Nikitas@leeds.ac.uk

 - PhD University of Bristol, 2011.
 Thesis title: 'Wind-Induced Dynamic Instabilities of Flexible Bridges'.

 - PhD The University of Edinburgh, 2008.
 Thesis title: 'Dislocation-Based Continuum Models of Crystal Plasticity on the Micron Scale'.

 - MEng Aristotle University of Thessaloniki, 2004.
 Specialisation in Structures/Earthquake Engineering.
 Grade 8,36/10.